 "The Thomas Jefferson Center has made a remarkable contribution to education at the Austin campus and established a national reputation for excellence and innovation in a short period of time.
 This has been possible because of the support and encouragement of Dean Randy Diehl and the leadership Lorraine and Tom Pangle.
 The JMC is honored to be a partner in this work, and to provide support for these fellowships, which provide crucial help to young scholars just starting their careers."

-Giorgi Areshidze is a Postdoctoral Fellow at the Thomas Jefferson Center for the Study of Core Texts and Ideas at the University of Texas.
-Since 2011, he has been an Assistant Professor of Government at Claremont McKenna College.
-Areshidze received his Ph.D. in Political Science from the University of Texas at Austin in 2012, where his studies focused on political philosophy and American politics.
+Giorgi Areshidze joins us this year from Claremont McKenna College, where he has been an Assistant Professor of Government since 2011.
+Areshidze received his Ph.D. in Political Science from the University of Texas at Austin in 2012, with a concentration in political philosophy and American politics.
 He received his BA in Political Science from Middlebury College in 2004.
 He is currently finishing a book manuscript entitled Enlightenment’s Theological Legacy: Democracy’s Spiritual Crisis and the Liberal Transformation of Religion.
 The book explores the ambiguous results of the modern Enlightenment’s contested effort to transform and privatize religion, by reflecting on the role of religion in three formative case studies of American political development—the Civil War, the Civil Rights Movement, and Progressivism.
 Key political and philosophical figures whose political theologies are explored in the book are Abraham Lincoln, Martin Luther King, Jr., Barack Obama, Thomas Hobbes, John Locke, and Alexis de Tocquevlle.